cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-socks.md

 ## IPv4, Domain and IPv6 Payload

-This has been explained already in the previous chapters, so it should be quite easy for you to handle the encoding of the payloads and possible to write the `encode_payload` method yourself.
+The decoding logic has been explained already in the previous chapters, so it should be quite easy for you to handle the encoding of the payloads and possible to write the `encode_payload` method yourself.